- Home/

 A laundry bathroom combo layout is a space-saver!
 It also helps you streamline your daily routines and makes it convenient to do chores, such as immediately washing your workout clothes and sorting laundry.

 This combo layout can have drawbacks if you consider combining a bathroom and laundry.
-One is noise; using a washer and dryer simultaneously could disrupt your peaceful bathroom routine.
-Two is ventilation.
-Using the washer and dryer could lead to excess moisture buildup and mold if your bathroom doesn’t have enough windows.
-And last is dirty laundry odors could linger in your bathroom, which might not be what you want to smell after a long day.
+Using a washer and dryer simultaneously can get noisy, disrupting your peaceful bathroom routine because of the noise.
+Moreover, if your bathroom doesn’t have enough windows, it could also lead to excessive mildew and mold buildup, leaving dirty laundry odors lingering in your bathroom.

 Which layout are you eyeing?
-Is it the island layout or the bathroom-laundry combo layout?
-Whichever one you choose, don’t forget to factor in how many people will use it, where the plumbing lines and wires are located, lighting fixtures, tiles for optimal heating, and ventilation.
-Next, hire a Tasker to do your bathroom renovation!
-Getting a pro to do it for you will save you money, stress, and time.
+Is it the island layout or the bathroom laundry combo layout?
+Whichever one you choose, don’t forget to look and hire a reliable bathroom designer!

 Consider what the bathroom offers regarding floor space, lighting, and plumbing supply lines.
 If you’re cost-cutting, this will help you figure out where to lay all the fixtures without disrupting existing wires and pipes.